Reliable Actors with Retry Orchestration: Container Shipping Application

-The Reefer Container Shipment application models some of the business processes for a shipping company.
-Clients can place orders to arrange shipping on a specific ship voyage of temperature sensitive products which require one or more refrigerated (reefer) containers.
-Each voyage belongs to a shipping schedule serving a route between two ports.
-Ships depart and arrive according to the schedule.
-While in-transit, each ship broadcasts its position as it progresses on its journey.
-At any time a reefer can suffer an anomaly indicating it to be non-functional.
-Non-functional reefers are handled differently depending on their state: in-transit, belonging to an order before departure, or empty.
+To demonstrate how KAR could be applied to a typical enterprise scenario, we teamed with a team of client-facing cloud developers to explore the suitability of KAR for their pre-existing Container Shipping application.
+The application models a subset of the business processes of a maritime shipping company.
+Clients can place orders to arrange shipping on a specific ship voyage of temperature sensitive products which require one or more refrigerated containers.
+Voyages are assigned to a shipping schedule between ports.
+Ships depart and arrive as scheduled and periodically broadcast their positions while in transit.
+At any time a container can suffer an anomaly indicating a failure of refrigeration.
+The detection of non-functional containers triggers different business logic depending on their state: in-transit, assigned to an order before departure, or empty.

-This application was originally built without KAR by a client-facing advance development team.
-They designed it both to capture a specific customer scenario and to serve as a reference application for event-driven architectures.
-Interestingly, the original application design~\cite{icg-reefer-arch} was described in terms of actors and their interactions, but the actual implementation was a collection of classic microservices connected via a Kafka-based event bus~\cite{icg-reefer-impl}.
-In the process of deriving an efficient implementation, the natural actor-based modeling of the business domain was abandoned.
-As a demonstration of KAR's capabilities, we re-implemented the core business logic following the original design intent in approximately 5,000 lines of Java code using the OpenLiberty-based KAR Java SDK.
+This application was originally built without KAR.
+The development team designed it both to capture a specific customer scenario and to serve as a reference application for event-driven architectures.
+Interestingly, the original design~\cite{icg-shipping-arch} was described in terms of actors and their interactions, but the actual implementation was a collection of classic microservices connected via a Kafka-based event bus~\cite{icg-shipping-impl}.
+In the process of deriving an efficient implementation, the natural actor-based domain model was abandoned.
+As a demonstration of KAR's capabilities, we re-implemented the core business logic following the original actor-based design in approximately 5,000 lines of Java code using the OpenLiberty-based KAR Java SDK.